 Go to Gallery Openings & Art Studio Crawls

 If you want to experience cutting edge art on a budget, head to a gallery opening or art crawl.
 There is typically no admission fee to these types of events.
 Sometimes the artists are even on hand to speak about their work and answer questions, which can be a great way to gain insight into the local art scene.
-If you do find last minute flights to the Twin Cities, Minneapolis‘ annual Art-A-Whirl gallery crawl is a prime example of such an event.
+If you do find cheap one-way flights to the Twin Cities, Minneapolis’ annual Art-A-Whirl gallery crawl is a prime example of such an event.
 Plenty of other cities around the world have similar events where hundreds of artists open their studios for viewing and purchasing.